NIGHT OF THEATRE n°11

 by Jean-Frédéric Chevallier

-Partly inspired by the thinking of Gilles Deleuze, the dynamic that has driven us can be summed up in the following way: construction of a platform from which we can work in three distinct directions – artistic creation, thought generation and social action –, working together in these three areas almost in the one gesture, without letting one override the other two.
-For when artistic creation today consists in disposing of differences, combining them to produce original potentials (aesthetic effects), the notion of social action changes meaning: in order to expand the possibilities of heterogeneous combinations, it is important to put different human worlds into contact – and, as a result, to nurture social links.
-Similarly, while thought generation – through the reinvention of terminology – promotes continual questioning of practices, it requires, to attain a level of relevance, diversity in points of view and experiences; here again, “others” are necessary.
-In short, the conviction that inhabits us at Trimukhi Platform is that in order to produce art and thought today, with quality, rigour and relevance, we need diversity, human and social diversity.
+Partly inspired by the thinking of Gilles Deleuze, the conviction that inhabits us at Trimukhi Platform is the following: in order to produce art and thought today, with quality, rigour and relevance, we need diversity, human and social diversity.
+For when art creation today consists in disposing of differences, combining them to produce original potentials (aesthetic effects), the notion of social action changes meaning: in order to expand the possibilities of heterogeneous combinations, it is important to put different human worlds into contact – and, as a result, to nurture social links.
+Similarly, while thought generation – through the reinvention of terminology – promotes continual questioning of practices, it requires, to attain a level of relevance, diversity in points of view and experiences.
+Here again, ‘others’ are necessary.

 what global art might look like